coss-fz/basics-neural-networks/README.md

 # Neural Networks: Basic Concepts
-This repository is for a project that involves the construccion of a basic neural network (MLP), and the performance comparison against the commonly used libraries (Py Torch and Tensorflow Keras).
+This repository is for a project that involves the construction of a basic neural network (MLP), and the performance comparison against the commonly used libraries (Py Torch and Tensorflow Keras).

-If you aren't familiar with neural networks, go to the '[Dashboard-PD](Artificial_Neural_Networks.pdf)' file, where I explain the basics concepts with a MLP.
+If you aren't familiar with neural networks, go to the '[Artificial_Neural_Networks](Artificial_Neural_Networks.pdf)' file, where I explain the basics concepts with a MLP.
 If you're not familiar with Machine Learning either, you should learn it first in order to understand how a Deep learning model works.

 ## Quick Start